almaan/star-repair/README.md

 ```

 <hr>
-> :warning: if you're experiencing issues with the packages `lap` (for example, the former complaining about an array size mismatch).
+:warning: if you're experiencing issues with the package `lap` (for example, the former complaining about an array size mismatch).
 Then you've somehow, most likely, compiled `lap` with the wrong `numpy` version.
 One solution that should work for this problem is to execute the following commands in your terminal (whilst being in the conda environment):

 ```sh
 pip uninstall lap